 |Chemical Structure Depiction|

 The chemical structure of formic acid with the chemical formula HCOOH is such that a hydrogen atom is attached to a carboxylic group.
 Just like the chemical structure of acetic acid, except that instead of hydrogen, a methyl group is attached to the carboxylic acid.
 This acid; In the liquid and solid-state, it has an infinite lattice of molecules that are bonded together by hydrogen bonding.

-Formic acid production process:
+Formic acid Production Process:

 CH3OH + CO → HCO2CH3